CarSomma/streamlit_saffron/README.md

 # Learning Streamlit with Penguins 🐧
 In the Pythonic realm 🐍👑  of data and machine learning web application frameworks Streamlit has been acquiring quite a lot of popularity.
 In fact, Streamlit is designed  to be incredibly user-friendly.
 You can create interactive web apps with just a few lines of Python code.
 It abstracts away much of the complexity involved in web development, making it accessible even to those without a web development background.

+## How to use this repo 🛹
+Please fork this repo and then check the milestones list below.
 This repo will guide us step-by-step on building a 📊🧑🏽‍🔬DataScience Web Application 🧑🏽‍🔬📊 based on Streamlit.

 __🗿 Milestones 🪜 🎯👷🏽‍♀️__: